bjungbogati/flexdash_map/README.md

 We have used the [GitHub Action](https://github.com/features/actions) which automates our workflow.

+Features:
+- Trigger event on push (you can also schedule every day).
+- Free for public / private repository
+- CI/CD (Continuous: Integration / Delivery)

 ### Want to try?,

 1. Edit the **loc.csv** file with your name, address, longitude, latitude